SDooman/dotfiles/README.md

 ## Configuring Safari & WebKit
 - Set Safari’s home page to ‘about:blank’ for faster loading
 - Prevent Safari from opening ‘safe’ files automatically after downloading
-- Allow hitting the Backspace key to go to the previous page in history
 - Hide Safari’s bookmarks bar by default
 - Hide Safari’s sidebar in Top Sites
 - Disable Safari’s thumbnail cache for History and Top Sites